 For some of you this season is joyful and exciting, while for others this time of year can be very difficult.
 Remembering lost loved ones and broken relationships can make this season more of a time of sorrow than celebration.
 But this Christmas, I encourage you to seek the One Who heals and redeems.
 He can make all things new.

 Lord, we thank You for Your goodness in our lives.
 Each day You give us something to be thankful for.
 Father, as we celebrate Your Son’s birth, help us to see all the wonderful blessings You’ve given us.
 Help us to continually acknowledge You as the giver of all good things.
+Help us to be aware that Christmas is hard for some.
+Give us the discernment to care for them and be an encouragement to them.
 We love You and thank You today.
 In Jesus’ name, Amen.

 What do you do to keep an attitude of Gratitude during the Christmas season?
 I would love to hear how you keep Christ in Christmas.